 The Port of St. Helens Maintenance Department makes repairs and maintains port-owned properties and undertakes special projects in seven of the eight port-owned sites.
 The Port of St. Helens Maintenance Department serves more than 12 acres of commercial/industrial buildings and maintains utilities and systems across more than 400 acres of port property.
 The Port of St. Helens' maintenance shop is located at the Multnomah Industrial Park in Warren and is open from 7am until 3:30pm.

 Port of St. Helens property includes the Scappoose Bay Marine Park in Warren, Oregon.
 The marine park has 21 boat houses and three boat ramps in addition to 86 boat slips.
-The Port of St. Helens' Scappoose Bay Marine Park is home to the Scappoose Bay Watershed Council and Scappoose Bay Kayaking.
+The Port of St. Helens' Scappoose Bay Marine Park is home to the Scappoose Bay Watershed Council and Scappoose Bay Paddling Center.
 The marine park has a picnic area that is available for special events.

 The Port of St. Helens' Columbia City Industrial Park is the home of the port's office.
 With about 93 acres zoned for light industrial use, the park has about 40 acres available for lease.
 The industrial park is located within the Columbia City/St. Helens Enterprise Zone, and it is home to Clearwater Paper, West Oregon Wood Products, Dixieline Lumber, and Columbia Pacific Economic Development.

 The McNulty Creek Industrial Park is located in the Port of St. Helens.
 It contains about 50 acres of land zoned for heavy industrial use, and it is supported by rail services and utilities.
 The Port of St. Helens' McNulty Creek Industrial Park is located within the Columbia City/St. Helens Enterprise Zone.